Deep vein thrombosis (DVT) is a blood clot (thrombus) in a deep vein, usually in the legs. These clots require medical care right away.

 If your doctor thinks you might have a pulmonary embolism, he or she may test your lungs.

-Treatment for DVT usually involves taking blood thinners.
+DVT is usually treated with anticoagulant medicines.
+These medicines are often called blood thinners, but they don't actually thin the blood.
 They prevent blood clots by increasing the time it takes a blood clot to form.
 They also help prevent existing blood clots from getting larger.

 Call 911 anytime you think you may need emergency care.
 For example, call if: